shkoeneman/DBModelSelect/cran-comments.md

-## Resubmission
+## Update Summary
-This is a resubmission.
+This is minor patch to an existing package.
 In this version I have:

-* Removed the file LICENSE and any reference to it in the DESCRIPTION file.

-* Added a reference in DESCRIPTION to the preprint documenting some methods in this package.

-* Fixed a minor grammar mistake in the description given in the DESCRIPTION file.
+* Fixed a major bug in the StandICModelSelect function that caused issues when using AICc.

+* Fixed several typos in the package documentation.

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* Days since last update: 5